malaysia-ai/huggingface/README.md

 ---

-**malay-huggingface**, Compile Malay NLP models for HuggingFace, https://huggingface.co/malay-huggingface
+**malay-huggingface**, Compile Malaysia AI models in HuggingFace, https://huggingface.co/malay-huggingface

 ## Why HuggingFace?

 1. Straightforward to run.
 Simply pip install and you are good to go.

-2. HuggingFace become a new standard to distribute NLP models, from text based up to image based.
+2. HuggingFace become a new standard to distribute machine learning models, from text based up to image based.

-3. We want developers very easy to run Malay NLP models.
-I know [Malaya](https://github.com/huseinzol05/malaya) and [Malaya-Speech](https://github.com/huseinzol05/malaya-speech) are very hard to run and not really community friendly.
+3. We want developers very easy to run Malay AI models.

 ## How-to start